 The butcher leaves the hide, head, and organ meat in the field, which we process ourselves.
 We are learning how to brain-tan the hides so we can use the leather.
 We save the fat to make tallow.
 The dogs get to eat the unsaved organ meats and other scraps that are left over.
 We are learning new skills in order to use every part of the cow so none of it goes to waste and I think eventually we’d like to do the butchering ourselves.
 If any of it is left, it is composted and put back into the earth or left in the field for the coyotes and insects to eat.

 I feel lucky that I also get to personally witness the amazing results that cattle can have on their environment.
 When managed properly, they can completely restore previously overgrazed and damaged pasture-land to a diverse and healthy ecosystem.
-By simply doing what they were born to do—eating grass and depositing their urine and manure in one area and then moving on to the next—they’re fertilizing the fields, establishing legumes, ridding the pasture of invasive weeds, and encouraging new growth and biodiversity.
+By simply doing what they were born to do—eating grass and depositing their urine and manure in one area and then moving on to the next—they’re fertilizing the fields, establishing legumes, ridding the pasture of noxious weeds, and encouraging new growth and biodiversity.
 It’s an amazing process and a beautiful cycle, and to see these creatures so easily and naturally heal the land is both inspiring and humbling at the same time.

 This entire process is what allows me to be connected to my food.
 This is knowing exactly how my food was born, raised, lived, and died.
 This is being able to personally thank another creature for sustaining me.